jpaulogg/vim-flipdir/README.md

 > **card-flip** transition as the window shifts between file and directory viewing modes.
 > - Drew Neil

 I do all my file management from the shell or from a file manager.
+Most of the time I use `:find` and command-line abbreviation to find my files in vim.
+So I don't use vim files browser for much more than visualization and exploration of directories content.

 I switched from netrw to [vim-dirvish](https://github.com/justinmk/vim-dirvish) when I started using a very old laptop and felt the need for a faster plugin.
 I think dirvish is a great plugin, but it have some features that i never used.
+Also I don't like `conceal` solution.
 So I decided to write my own plugin, based on my use of dirvish.

 ## Flipdir buffer